skwag81/MHRA/README.md

 ### Option B – Packaged app

 1. Open MATLAB R2024a or newer.
-2. **Install** MHRA_v1.mlappinstall in release folder, and run this application.
+2. **Install** MHRA_v1.mlappinstall in the release folder, and run this application.
-3. Go to the App manu of MATLAB and find "MHRA" app in My app.
+3. Go to the App menu of MATLAB and find the "MHRA" app in My Apps.
 4. Click "MHRA" to **Run** the MHRA application.

 ### Option C – Packaged app  (for this, release Application using Source code)
-1. Open 'EHRA_v1.mlapp' in MATLAB R2024a or newer.
+1. Open 'MHRA_v1.mlapp' in MATLAB R2024a or newer.
-2. Make 'Application' using Share in App Designer (please, name as EHRA)
+2. Make 'Application' using Share in App Designer (please name as MHRA)
 3. MATLAB APP
 4. Web APP using MATLAB Compiler
 5. Standalone APP using MATLAB Compiler
 6. Install the matching MATLAB Runtime.
-7. Run EHRA.exe (Windows) or the equivalent launcher for your OS.
+7. Run MHRA.exe (Windows) or the equivalent launcher for your OS.

 ---